 A lot where access from the public roadway to the building site or primary portion of the lot is through a corridor of access which is generally wide enough to accommodate a driveway, but too narrow for structures.
-Flag lots are prohibited unless the lot exceeds twenty (20) acres and at no point the width shall be not less than fifty (50) feet.
+Flag lots are prohibited unless the lot exceeds five (5) acres and at no point the width of the stem shall be not less than fifty (50) feet.
 For these regulations, a triangular or "pie-shaped" lot such as typically found at the terminus of a cul-de-sac, shall not be considered a flag lot.